hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 # The Semantic Web Stack & Deterministic First-Hop (DFH)

-“This project is not affiliated with Google, Amazon, OpenAI, or any third-party organization.”
+> **This project is not affiliated with Google, Amazon, OpenAI, or any third-party organization.**

-**“This is the modern implementation of Berners-Lee’s original Semantic Web map.”**
+> **This is the modern implementation of Berners-Lee’s original Semantic Web map.**
-**DFH matches the LLM’s internal canonicalization process.**
+> **DFH matches the LLM’s internal canonicalization process.**
-This work is non-commercial research into AI semantic grounding and deterministic canonicalization.
+> This work is non-commercial research into AI semantic grounding and deterministic canonicalization.
-Domain names are used as neutral anchors for prototype routing maps.”
+> Domain names are used as neutral anchors for prototype routing maps.

-A simple, decentralized semantic layer for the public web + the strongest SEO primitive ever created.
+A simple, decentralized semantic layer for the public web —
+**and the strongest SEO primitive ever created.**

 **Status:** Public Concept
 **Version:** Draft v1.0